JayWebDevCom/Vending-Machine-Project/README.md

 #### Considerations
-- Wrong Coins being inserted
+- Wrong Coins being inserted:
-- Matching of input string requesting a product
+  - the vending machine can accept only the 50p coin.
+I had to program to allow the vending machine to determine when it had been fed an incorrect coin and not allow that coin to contribute towards the accumulated total.
+I did this using a while loop and a `!=` condition in the `TakePayment()` function of the vending machine.
 - Incorrect product requests
+  - the vending machine dispenses only two products, but I believe it prudent to allow for incorrect product requests to be handled appropriately.
+If a customer enters a character which does not correspond to a product i.e. that character is not found in the list of characters representing available products, then an appropriate response is generated.
+The customer is asked to make their request again.
+I did this using a while loop and an `!list.Contains()` condition.
 - List created in `vendingMachine.RequestSelection()` is dynamic and is completely open for extension simply by adding more products to the Vending Machine items array.

 #### Further Developments
 I would like to extract the product inventory out to a separate class.
+This would allow for manipulation of product quantities without disruption to the vending machine class.